-Collaborating with the workshop team at STPI, Han reinvigorated her creative approach with new material possibilities in the in-house paper mill.
-Exchanging her signature stone and marble medium for softer and more flexible paper pulp, Han stretched paper’s potential to possess volume and textures.
-Her tactile 3-dimensional pieces are reminiscent of tropical flora and fauna, highlighting her sculptural sensibilities.
+Collaborating with the workshop team in her first residency (2013), Han reinvigorated her creative approach with new material possibilities in the in-house paper mill.
+Exchanging her signature mediums of stone and marble with paper pulps that are soft in nature, Han stretched paper’s potential to possess volume and textures.
+Her tactile three-dimensional pieces are reminiscent of tropical flora and fauna, highlighting her sculptural sensibilities.

 Coming back for a second residency in 2021, the artist created 35 new print and paper works in a span of just three weeks.
 Using technologies that are new to the artist (such as photo intaglio and laser-cutting), the eventual works exemplifies Han’s enduring spirit of artistic exploration that is not bounded by a singular medium, even at this stage of her decades-long career.

 Han has won international acclaim and participated in numerous international exhibitions and projects around the world.
 Her works can be found in the collections of many international institutions, public spaces and private collections from Singapore, Malaysia, India, China, Japan, New Zealand, Australia and United Kingdom and the United States, such as the National Gallery Singapore, Singapore Art Museum, National Museum in Beijing, the Australian Parliament, the Chancery of the Permanent Mission of Singapore to the United Nations in New York, the Singapore Embassy in Washington DC, Istana Singapore, and Changi Airport Terminal 3 in Singapore.